Buying life insurance online can be quick and convenient. Here are some things to bear in mind.

 - Personal circumstances

-But nowadays, it is possible for you to buy life insurance online in a just few minutes with no advice provided — known as Direct Purchase Insurance (DPI).
-This means you have to select and assess for yourself a suitable product to buy as you will not be receiving advice and a recommendation from a financial adviser.
+It is possible for you to buy life insurance online in just a few minutes with no advice provided — known as Direct Purchase Insurance (DPI).
+This means you have to assess and select for yourself a suitable product to buy as you will not be receiving advice and a recommendation from a financial adviser.

 DPI are priced without distribution expenses.
 Hence, you pay lower premiums than on comparable life insurance products.